Kayvell/awesome-keyboard/README.md

 ##How This Works

-The script creates a watcher process that uses the Xlib to listen to keyboard and mouse events.
+The script creates a watcher process that uses either the Xlib or pyHook (depending on whether Windows or Linux is used) to listen to keyboard and mouse events.
 Whenever it encounters a keyboard event, it sends the key code to main process, which then picks out an adequate sound for the key that has been pressed and plays it using **pygame**.

 ##Planned Improvements

-Currently I used a sound file from [Wikimedia](http://commons.wikimedia.org/wiki/File:Modelm.ogg) from which I extracted various samples.
+Currently I use a sound file from [Wikimedia](http://commons.wikimedia.org/wiki/File:Modelm.ogg) from which I extracted various samples.
 The quality of these is not great and for some of the clicks there is a noticeable lag between the key stroke and the sound.
 Since we have an actual Model M keyboard here I will probably write a small script to record and store the sounds of individual keys using a microphone, which should yield a much better and more convincing auditory experience than this prototype.

 Armed with that script, people could start recording the sounds of their own keyboards and share them with others through Github, thus creating a database of keyboard sounds.
 Who know, maybe our grandchildren, only used  will find this fascinating